Learn how to perform salat prayer in Arabic easily

 While prostrating to the ground, say ‘Allahu Akba.’.
 In this position, your palms, forehead, nose, knees, both hands, and toes should touch the ground.
 While in Sujud, recite this phrase 3 times:

-In every prayer, the first rakah is performed in these steps.
-Moreover, at the end of every second rakah, tashahud is performed.
+Bear in mind, these steps define the first rakah in every prayer.
+Additionally, at the conclusion of every second rakah, the tashahud should be performed.

 tashahud in salat prayer

-You should raise the index finger of your right hand and recite:
+While reciting, gently raise the index finger of your right hand and say:

 التحيات لله والصلوات والطيبات، السلام عليك أيها النبي ورحمة الله وبركاته، السلام علينا وعلى عباد الله الصالحين، أشهد أن لا إله إلا الله وحده لا شريك له، وأشهد أن محمدًا رسول الله